Table of Contents

 1. Get proper rest and sleep

-American Psychological Association notes that good sleep allows our brains to recharge, repair our muscles, promote memory consolidation, and boost the immune system.
-In fact, 21 percent of adults feel higher levels of stress from not getting enough sleep.
+The American Psychological Association notes that good sleep allows our brains to recharge, repair our muscles, promote memory consolidation, and boost the immune system.
+And yet, a TimelyCare survey found more than half of students reported getting less than six hours of sleep per night, falling short of the National Sleep Foundation’s recommended 7 to 9 hours.

 Many college students pull all-nighters, studying through the night to prepare for an exam, but this type of habit can lead to sleep deprivation and insomnia.
 Depriving your body of sleep can lower cognitive function, academic performance, and mental health.
 If you have trouble sleeping at night, try techniques such as avoiding excess caffeine, turning down the lights, or putting away technology at least one hour before bed.